An Aesthetic Philosophy of Librarianship

 Most surprisingly, we are even prompted by our own professional standards to redefine ourselves in terms of “institutional, departmental and student affairs outcomes. . . . student recruitment, retention, time to degree and academic success” (ACRL, SLHE, 2011, 1.1-1.6)–the university’s business objectives, as opposed to something more idealistic and perhaps less demonstrable within the plan’s reporting period: support for independent learning, knowledge, scholarship and the intellectual life of the university campus.

-Many libraries have established “student success centers” and ramped up their instructional programs in an effort to be able to demonstrate their relevance and value to their parent institutions through mentoring students and increased direct engagement with them.
-These are worthwhile, but it would have been preferable to me had ACRL also succeeded in making the “library” part of the library less expendable.
+Many libraries have established (or been turned into) “student success centers” and ramped up their instructional programs in an effort to be able to demonstrate their relevance and value to their parent institutions through mentoring students and increased direct engagement with them.
+These are worthwhile, but it would have been preferable to me had ACRL also succeeded in making the “library” part of the library less expendable through its various publications and roadshows teaching librarians how to make a case for themselves.

 I mentioned earlier a trend in the literature of library assessment of marginalizing the role and value of collections, or proclaiming them to be irrelevant to the success or quality of the library.
-Although we try to carve out new ways of expanding out services, in most instances, the campus computer labs, tutoring and writing labs, student affairs, and Blackboard, are handled by other entities on campus.
-Faculty show students how to cite sources (I do too, but there is redundancy).
-The only thing that makes the library unique, relevant and effective, to users are its collections, and the provision of support services related to these.
+Although we try to carve out new roles, in most instances, computer labs, tutoring, student affairs and Blackboard (online learning) are handled by other entities on campus.
+The only thing that makes the library unique, relevant and effective to our users are our collections, our scholarly content, and the provision of support services related to these.
+At a university, we cannot teach Information Literacy without collections that support research.
+The two are inseparable.

 A number of articles in library literature discussing service-oriented assessment techniques for measuring quality also justify the services-only approach by arguing that libraries can’t continue to grow their collections, and therefore must focus on expanding services to justify their value.